oakmac/snowflake-css/00-scrap/notes.md

 * Where is the HTML this selector is intended to target in the rest of the codebase?
 Which template files, static HTML, JavaScript, etc?
 * Is this selector specific enough to apply the style?
 Is it overly specific?
+* Is this selector used by JavaScript in any way?
 * Will this rule be overwritten by a different selector?
 If so, which properties will be overwritten and which ones will apply?
 Where is the selector or selectors that will override this one?